sardine-ai/slack-emoji-translate/README.md

-# Reacjilator for Slack
+# emoji-translator for Slack

-Reacjilator translates a message when a user reacts with an emoji (*"reacji"*).
+This slackbot translates a message when a user reacts with an emoji.
 For example, when a message gets a `:flag-de:` reacji, this bot translates the original message to German and posts it in the message thread.

+This is baed on https://github.com/slackapi/reacjilator, modified to run on GCP cloud function.

 ![Reacjilator demo](tutorial_images/reacjilator-demo.gif)

-## Set Up Your Slack App
+## Set Up Your Slack App (one time setup)

 1. Create an app at your Slack App Settings page at [api.slack.com/apps](https://api.slack.com/apps)
 2. Choose "From an app manifest", select the workspace you want to use, then paste the contents of [`manifest.yml`](./manifest.yml) into the dialog marked "Enter app manifest below".